gargprince1702/my-travel-plans/readme.md

 # Travel Destinations

-A Simple app to keep track of Destinations I'd like to visit :)
+A Simple app to keep track of Destinations I'd like to visit in India :)